ytcs/ytcs.github.io/_posts/2025-05-25-mechanistic-interpretability-part-2.md

 A crucial distinction concerns whether the coordinate system (basis) used to represent features has special computational significance.

 **Non-Privileged Bases:** In representations with non-privileged bases, no particular set of coordinate directions has special computational significance.
-Word embeddings exemplify this case—applying an arbitrary invertible linear transformation $\mathbf{M}$ to embeddings while applying $\mathbf{M}^{-1}$ to subsequent weights produces an identical model with completely different basis directions.
+Word embeddings exemplify this case—applying an arbitrary invertible linear transformation $$\mathbf{M}$$ to embeddings while applying $$\mathbf{M}^{-1}$$ to subsequent weights produces an identical model with completely different basis directions.

 **Privileged Bases:** Conversely, representations with privileged bases have coordinate directions possessing special computational significance, typically due to architectural constraints breaking representational space symmetry.